Okay, so you’ve decided to homeschool. You’ve focused on covering the core classes – English, Math, Science, etc. But what about those other classes?

 Of course I couldn’t end without throwing our own online Academy in the mix!
 Starting January 2019, we are opening our own virtual program with classes tailored to specific topics and needs.

-If small classes taught by one teacher with a cost that includes your entire family are important to you, then I recommend checking out our Spring 2019 classes being offered.
+If small classes taught by one teacher with a cost that includes your entire family are important to you, then I recommend checking out our Fall 2019 classes being offered.

 Not to mention, our classes are virtual and can be taken anywhere there is Internet/WIFI!
 Switch it up and tune in from your local library, coffee shop, or even outdoors!